-Bit 1 of frames 10-12-13 must be used to number each channel in a multiconnection structure so that the distant receiver can place the octets received in each 125 microseconds in the correct order.
+Bit 1 of frames 10-12-13 shall be used to number each channel in a multiconnection structure so that the distant receiver can place the octets received in each 125 μ s in the correct order.

 Information bits in the multiframe should be validated by, for example, being received consistently for three multiframes.